hmrc/api-documentation-frontend/README.md

 ## Steps to run acceptance test

-[**Note**: Acceptance tests will fail if they are running at the same time as api-documentation-frontend.]
+[**Note**: Acceptance and Unit tests will fail if they are running at the same time as api-documentation-frontend.]

 1. Run Assets Frontend using command ```sm --start ASSETS_FRONTEND``` where HMRC projects have been checked out.